 UV purifiers can be either free-standing units with covered lamps or be placed in other types of air purifiers but whichever form they are in, they have to be placed in a system where the air is forced toward the UV lamps for exposure.
 Good UV purifiers also contain a filtration system that removes dead microorganisms.

 If you go for a UV based personal purifier, go for combo devices with a UV lamp positioned next to the drain pan and coils of the system as this prevents microorganisms from forming naturally around damp areas of the device.
-UV purifiers are more flexible types of personal air purifiers and can be used in a variety of wearable and portable applications.
+UV purifiers are a more flexible types of personal air purifiers and can be used in a variety of wearable and portable applications.
 Good portable UV based purifiers will cost you anywhere between US$50 and US$900.

 Biotechnology Air Purifiers